-We are once again proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2011.
-Over the years we have dedicated ourselves to producing drinking water that meets all state and federal standards.
+We are once again proud to present our annual between January 1 and December 31, 2012.
+Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
 We continually strive to adopt new methods for delivering the best-quality drinking water to you.
 As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
-Thank you for allowing us to continue providing you and your family with high-quality drinking water.